paris-saclay-cds/data-science-workshop-2019/README.md

 ```

 in your terminal window and see the notebook panel load in your web browser.
 Try opening and running a notebook from the material to see check that it works.
 Alternatively you can use Jupyter notebook.

-After obtaining the material, we **strongly recommend** you to open and execute the script using `python check_env.py` that is located at the top level of this repository.

 We also recommend you to update the scikit-learn the latest release version to ensure best compatibility with the teaching material.
 Please upgrade already installed packages by executing